TheodoreAI/TheodoreAI/README.md

-Let's connect and build something the community could use to make their lives easier.
+Let's connect and build something the community could use to make our lives easier.

  ```mermaid
   stateDiagram-v2